Chapter 17 - Floodplains

 The "Guidelines for the Preparation of Project Study Reports" dated November 3, 1999 stipulate that PSR's and project study report equivalents contain an "inventory of environmental resources, identification of potential environmental issues and anticipated environmental processing type.
 Potential mitigation requirements and associated costs should also be identified."

-For projects off the SHS, complete the PES form (PDF - 2.18 MB).
+For projects off the SHS, complete the PES form (PDF).
 The information required for the PES satisfies the environmental requirement for the PSR equivalent.

-Instructions for determining whether the project construction area is located with a regulatory floodway or within the base floodplain (100-year) elevation of a watercourse or lake are provided in the Local Assistance Procedures Manual (LAPM), Chapter 6, Exhibit B, #13 (PDF - 477 KB).
+Instructions for determining whether the project construction area is located with a regulatory floodway or within the base floodplain (100-year) elevation of a watercourse or lake are provided in the Local Assistance Procedures Manual (LAPM), Chapter 6, Exhibit B, #13 (PDF).

 For projects on the SHS, the following level of information is recommended to fulfill the requirements of the guidelines: